High-Speed Combinatorial Polymerization through Kinetic-Trap Encoding

 This estimate is numerically validated in Fig.~\ref{fig:error} for $n\ge2$ and $N_{\rm tot}$ large, where it is below 1.
 The agreement is particularly good at low error rate, where the estimate yields a large capacity $S_{\rm max}$.
 For $n=1$, a better estimate is $p_\text{err}\approx(\pi-1)/\pi$ simply counting the fraction of specific neighbors that leads to a retrieval error.

-{\bf \textit{Ansatz} for the promiscuity.} We define the promiscuity of components, $\pi$, as the number of specific interactions of a typical component at each neighboring location.
+{\bf \textit{Ansatz} for the promiscuity.} In practice, we calculate the promiscuity $\pi_i$ of species $i$ by counting the number of different encoded right neighbors across all instances of species $i$ in all targets labeled $\beta=1,\dots,B_i$.
+Given the encoded neighborhoods $\mathbf n^\beta(i)=\{i_{-n}^\beta,\dots,i_{-1}^\beta\}$, this corresponds mathematically to the size of the set $\{i_{-1}^1,\dots,i_{-1}^{B_i}\}$, inferior to $SL$, having removed all redundancies.
+The promiscuity $\pi$ as defined in the text corresponds to the average of the $\pi_i$ across all species $i=1,\dots,N_{\rm tot}$.
 In the general case $u,h\le1$, we estimate $\pi\approx Su/h$ for large heterogeneous targets~\cite{Sartori20}.
 This prediction agrees well with numerical calculations, especially for large heterogeneous targets (brown circles), see Fig.~\ref{fig:prom}.

+{\bf Extended discussion.} This section investigates the practical feasibility of implementing our kinetic encoding within physical systems.
+In self-assembly processes where the on-rates are governed by monomer diffusion, the prospect of kinetic discrimination may seem implausible.
+However, numerous examples exist, including certain driven systems, where kinetics play a pivotal role, and the on-rates are not solely constrained by diffusion.
+Below, we examine several examples from chemistry and biology where on-rates are influenced by the state of a system, thereby contextualizing our approach.

+\textit{From organic chemistry to enzymatic reactions.} On-rates play a critical role in determining the outcomes of chemical reactions.
+While it is generally assumed that reactions favor products with lower free energy, there are notable cases in organic chemistry where the favored products are determined by the height of the kinetic barrier, see Fig.~\ref{fig:draw}A. This phenomenon, commonly referred to as ``kinetic control''~\cite{ fox2004organic} is typically associated with short reaction times and has significant applications, such as in chemical self-assembly~\cite{Numata18}.
+Kinetic control thus gives a foundational basis to our setting.

+The on-rates of biological processes play a fundamental role in multiple scenarios.
+One class of such processes is biological polymerization.
+For example, during the polymerization of amino acid chains by the ribosome, there are intermediate steps wherein the ribosome kinetically discriminates among different tRNA assemblies, associated to conformational changes within the ribosome structure~\cite{Johansson08, gromadski2004kinetic}.
+Another example is that of DNA replication by polymerases~\cite{Tsai06}, which also perform kinetic discrimination.
+Besides polymerization processes, kinetics is also fundamental in signaling networks.
+The simplest example is that of two-component systems in bacteria, where the phosphorylation kinetics between histidine kinases and response regulators are key in determining the response to stimuli~\cite{laub2007specificity}.
+These examples, beyond the domain of pure chemistry, show how common kinetic discrimination is inside cells.

+While certain cellular reactions can occur spontaneously, many reactions are specifically catalyzed by enzymes.
+As schematically depicted in Fig.~\ref{fig:draw}B, enzymes work by lowering the kinetic barrier, \textit{i.e.} accelerating the on-rate, along the target pathway.
+The use of enzymes thus constitutes a generic framework for implementing kinetic discrimination~\cite{Alberts15}.
+There are many examples of enzymatic reactions occurring inside cells, such as those relating to self-assembly of protein complexes, which we discuss further below.